 To facilitate the educational process, we encourage sufferers to keep a personal journal.
 It is an important tool that can be used to interpret the body's signals in detail.
 It is a learning process.
 The serious student of our program faces their health issues with respect and finds recovery through a steady and enjoyable process.
 They will also find themselves well prepared for any roadblocks along the way, as trial and error is unavoidable due to the uniqueness of each individual’s situation.

-Based on the four guiding principles discussed above, here are nine specific steps we use to formulate and personalize NEM therapy for each individual.
+Based on the four guiding principles discussed above, here are nine specific steps we use to formulate and personalize NEM Nutritional Program for each individual.

 1. Know the body.
 We take the time to know the body and its constitutional state as it relates to the relevant circuit and system in depth.
 There is no shortcut for this vital foundational narrative methodology - it takes time.
 A detailed history with questions relevant to the body’s symptoms as it reacts to stress is required.
 Hundreds of questions are asked, each pointing to possible specific physiological or functional imbalances associated with a deranged stress response.
 This is a laborious process, seemingly slow, and very time-consuming.
 As the body changes, more questions are posed.
 It may take weeks to fully understand each body.
 Over time, the true picture of the body in real time emerges.
 The signs and symptoms do tell the story.
 The process of piecing and stitching together the picture takes extensive experience and someone on the alert for the subtle whispers of the body.